Gokulnaath07/Todolist/readme.txt

 If iam gonna deploy i will be using Railway it needs this to be dockerized thats why later!!!!.

-Lets see iam thinking to complete this by this month june all the features including AI part.
+Lets see iam thinking to complete this by this month June all the features including AI part.
 After that iam moving towards frontend (React).